Motty-dev/MottyZeltzer_BookStoreAPI/README.md

 ```bash
    npm start
    ```
+which will run the server and connect to mongodb.

 4. The database is in the Atlas cloud. it will be connected remotely.

 5. You can click the button and fork the postman's collection and its testing enevironment.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/16110378-09602018-bb92-448d-811b-60ebfa9e7332?action=collection%2Ffork&collection-url=entityId%3D16110378-09602018-bb92-448d-811b-60ebfa9e7332%26entityType%3Dcollection%26workspaceId%3D8a4445f3-3425-42bd-a8bf-459af8b49e69#?env%5BBookSotreAPI%5D=W3sia2V5IjoiVVJMIiwidmFsdWUiOiJodHRwOi8vbG9jYWxob3N0OjMwMDAvIiwiZW5hYmxlZCI6dHJ1ZSwidHlwZSI6ImRlZmF1bHQifSx7ImtleSI6IkpXVCIsInZhbHVlIjoiIiwiZW5hYmxlZCI6dHJ1ZSwidHlwZSI6ImRlZmF1bHQifV0=)

+- All you need to do is to fork this into a workspace of your choice, then choose the BookStoreAPI enevironment under enevironments tab and you ready to use the collection. start by creating a user.